Indexes

 Index Methods

-Boltic Tables supports multiple indexing algorithms, each optimized for different data patterns and query types.
+Fynd Boltic Database supports multiple indexing algorithms, each optimized for different data patterns and query types.
 Here are the available index methods:

 B-Tree